 Structural movement

+Comments.

 Repair Category 1

-Notes At the time of inspection there was no evidence of structural movement noted to affect the property on the basis of our single inspection.
+Notes At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of the single inspection.

-Dampi ness, rot and infestation
+Dampness, rot and infestation

-Repair Category 1

-Notes No significant defects were apparent.
+Repair Category 1 Notes No evidence of significant dampness, rot or infestation was apparent.